 When Bobby and I purchased our home, we knew this would be the place to raise our kids.
-Spacious and full of possibility, I fell in love with what could be.
+Spacious and full of possibilities, I fell in love with what could be.
 Design-wise, we’ve always loved the feel of a modern farmhouse home—making use of gorgeous neutrals, antique touches, and contemporary details to create a space that was inviting and warm to everyone who entered.

 Over the years, we’ve spent time transforming each room into a modern farmhouse oasis that everyone in the family loves to be in.
 Truly, I love each room in our house!